Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Conclusions

 \section{Conclusions}

-In this paper, {\black a new subclass of Construction A lattices called Construction $\pi_A$ was studied.} This construction was shown to be able to produce a sequence of lattices that is good for channel coding under multistage decoding and good for quantization.
-Inspired by the suboptimal decoding algorithm for Construction D lattices, two suboptimal decoding algorithms were proposed and were shown offering reasonably good performance in the medium and high SNR regimes.
-As an important application, Construction $\pi_A$ lattices were then used to construct nested lattice code ensemble that can achieve the AWGN capacity under multistage decoding, which has allowed one to substantially reduce decoding complexity as compared to codes from Construction A lattices.
-A generalization of Construction $\pi_A$ called Construction $\pi_D$ was also studied which substantially enlarges the design space and subsumes Construction A with codes over prime fields, Construction D, and Construction $\pi_A$ as special cases.
+In this paper, a subclass of Construction A lattices called Construction $\pi_A$ has been studied.
+This construction has been shown to be able to produce a sequence of lattices that is good for channel coding under multistage decoding.
+Inspired by the efficient decoding algorithm for Construction D lattices, two low-complexity decoding algorithms have been proposed and shown offering reasonably good performance in the medium and high SNR regimes. {\black As an important application, Construction $\pi_A$ lattices have been used to construct nested lattice code ensemble that guarantees an isomorphism between lattice codewords and messages.
+The achievable rate of the proposed multilevel nested lattice codes under multistage decoding has then been analyzed.} A generalization of Construction $\pi_A$ called Construction $\pi_D$ was also studied which substantially enlarges the design space and subsumes Construction A with codes over prime fields, Construction D, and Construction $\pi_A$ as special cases.